MicrosoftDocs/architecture-center/docs/cloud-adoption/organization/cloud-platform.md

 # Cloud platform capabilities

 The cloud introduces many technical changes as well as opportunities to stream technical solutions.
 However, general IT principles and business needs stay the same.
-If your business works with sensitive data, that data must still be protected.
+You still need to protect sensitive business data.
 If your IT platform depends on a local area network, there's a good chance that you'll need network definitions in the cloud.
-If users need to access applications and data, they'll also want their current identities to access relevant cloud resources.
+Users who need to access applications and data will want their current identities to access relevant cloud resources.

-The cloud presents the opportunity to learn new skills; however, your current architects should be able to directly apply their experiences and subject matter expertise.
-Cloud platform expertise is usually delivered by a select group of architects who focus on learning about the cloud platform.
+While the cloud presents the opportunity to learn new skills, your current architects should be able to directly apply their experiences and subject matter expertise.
+Cloud platform capabilities are usually provided by a select group of architects who focus on learning about the cloud platform.
 These architects then aid others in decision making and the proper application of controls to cloud environments.

 ## Possible sources for cloud platform expertise